Selecting Audio

 Selecting / deselecting tracks using the mouse

-Tracks can be selected, deselecting any other tracks that are already selected, by clicking in the Select button in the Track Control Panel to the left of a track.
+Tracks or clips can be selected, deselecting any other tracks or clips that are already selected, by double clicking anywhere in the waveform of the track or clip.

 Adding tracks to the selection